California High-Speed Rail: Legislative oversight

 In 2022, in order to improve legislative oversight, Governor Newsom and the California legislature agreed to appoint an inspector general to the California High-Speed Rail Authority, a position equipped with its own staffing and endowed with more extensive authorities such as full access to project records and contracts, as well as the ability to issue subpoenas for witnesses and records.
 However, the inspector general will not be able to directly control spending.
 In 2023, the governor appointed Benjamin Belnap to the position.

 The California Legislative Analyst's Office has expressed concerns about the California High-Speed Rail Authority's reliance on cap-and-trade revenues as a primary funding source.
 In a 2023 report, the LAO highlighted that while the cap-and-trade program is authorized through 2030, the future of the program beyond that date remains uncertain.
 The LAO recommended that the Legislature consider more stable funding sources to ensure the project's continuation.
 Additionally, In 2023 the LAO provided an additional report on cap-and-trade revenues, which highlighted the volatile nature of the Cap and Trade Programs Greenhouse Gas Reduction Fund.
 The report noted that the Cap and Trade Program is heavily dependent on market health, highlighting that the program generated significantly less revenue in 2020.
 The LAO emphasized that such revenue volatility could cause funding shortages for state projects relying on Cap and Trade funds.

+In 2026, the legislature extended cap-and-trade funding for CAHSR from 2030 to 2045 and made funding a fixed $1 billion dollars annually rather than a percentage of revenue, which avoids revenue volatility.